ideoforms/isobar/docs/devices/midi.md

 # MIDI

-isobar's MIDI support is based on the excellent [mido](https://mido.readthedocs.io/en/latest/) library.
+isobar-ext's MIDI support is based on the excellent [mido](https://mido.readthedocs.io/en/latest/) library.

 Two classes are available for MIDI I/O:

 ## MidiOutputDevice

-Sends note and control events to a MIDI device. isobar can also act as the clock out, so that external MIDI devices follow isobar's internal clock.
+Sends note and control events to a MIDI device. isobar-ext can also act as the clock out, so that external MIDI devices follow isobar's internal clock.

 !!! info "Virtual MIDI devices"
     To control a MIDI device on the same computer that is running isobar, you will need to create a [virtual MIDI bus](virtual-midi-devices.md).